 - 12. It is common for a takeover document to include a summary of the offer and the key information at the front of the bidder's statement or target's statement.

 The Panel encourages summaries that are accessible to retail shareholders in particular. - 13.
+Set out below is the Panel's best practice guidance on the contents of a summary section to assist preparers of takeover documents.
 Adoption of the summary section is likely to remove, or reduce, the need for other summary features such as a 'Q&A' section.